luis33k/myPortfolio/README.md

 - **Responsive Design**: Every project I build is designed with a mobile-first, responsive approach.
 I ensure that the design looks great and functions seamlessly on all devices—smartphones, tablets, and desktops.
 - **Attention to Detail**: From small UI interactions to overall user flow, I believe that the little things matter.
 I ensure that every aspect of the user experience is polished, intuitive, and enjoyable.

+## 👨‍💻 Need a Website?
+Work With Me!
+I’m a web developer and designer specializing in fast, clean, and responsive websites for individuals, small businesses, and creative projects.
+Whether you're starting from scratch or need a fresh redesign, I can help you get online with a site that reflects your vision.

+🔧 Services I Offer:
+- **Custom websites (from scratch or redesigns)**
+- **WordPress setup + customization**
+- **Landing pages and link-in-bio sites**
+- **Personal portfolios or blog sites**
+- **Site performance optimization**
+- **Free website audits (limited slots)**

+🎯 Who I Work With & love helping:
+- **Small business owners**
+- **Creators and freelancers**
+- **Students and recent grads**
+- **Faith-based brands and churches**
+- **Anyone needing a clean, reliable site**

+Interested?
+Have questions?

+📧 Email me: [luisgornes@hotmail.com]
+🌐 contact me (or message me on [LinkedIn])

+Let’s talk about your idea and see how I can help.
+I usually respond within a day.

 ## 🔗 Let’s Connect:
 I’m always excited to collaborate, share ideas, and explore new opportunities.
 Whether you’re looking for a developer to help with a project, want to discuss a potential collaboration, or just want to chat about the latest trends in web development, I’d love to hear from you!